 Pempheris ternay Randall & Victor 2015 named for Ternay Marine National Park, on the island of Mahé, Seychelles, type locality

-Pempheris tilman Randall & Victor 2015 in honor of Tilman J. Alpermann, Senckenberg Research Institute and Natural History Museum (Frankfurt, Germany), for his studies on Red Sea fishes and his help with loans and collection data from the Museum [a noun in apposition, without, the patronymic “i”]
+Pempheris tilman Randall & Victor 2015 in honor of Tilman J. Alpermann, Senckenberg Research Institute and Natural History Museum (Frankfurt, Germany), for his studies on Red Sea fishes and his help with loans and collection data from the Museum [a noun in apposition, without, the genitive “i”]

 Pempheris tiran Randall & Victor 2015 named for the Strait of Tiran, Red Sea, type locality, between the tip of Sinai and Saudi Arabia